awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 ## Troubleshooting replica promotion for RDS Custom for Oracle<a name="custom-troubleshooting-promote"></a>

 You can promote managed Oracle replicas in RDS Custom for Oracle using the console, `promote-read-replica` AWS CLI command, or `PromoteReadReplica` API\.
 If you delete your primary DB instance, and all replicas are healthy, RDS Custom for Oracle promotes your managed replicas to standalone instances automatically\.
 If a replica has paused automation or is outside the support perimeter, you must fix the replica before RDS Custom can promote it automatically\.
-For more information, see [Replica promotion requirements and limitations](custom-rr.md#custom-rr.promotion-reqs)\.
+For more information, see [Replica promotion limitations for RDS Custom for Oracle](custom-rr.md#custom-rr.promotion-reqs)\.

 The replica promotion workflow might become stuck in the following situation:
 + The primary DB instance is in the state `STORAGE_FULL`\.